utep-cs-systems-courses/os-archiver/Readme.md

 reliably distinguish.

-You have been provided demo codes that open, create, close, read and write files and stdion/out using only system calls exposed in the os module.
+You have been provided demo codes that open, create, close, read and write files and stdion/out using only system calls exposed in python's os package.
 Thus the project's only significant challenge will be determine how to encode and/or delmit strings and bytearrays in an archive's stream of bytes.
 Once you figure this out, implementation should be trivial.

+# Documentation of Python's OS module.

+It's all at [https://docs.python.org/3/library/io.html](https://docs.python.org/3/library/io.html).
+Google also knows about "python.org os".

 # A cool (and optional) feature